Markovate-logo

 3. A failed MVP means a dim future

 This is not at all relevant.
 A failed MVP pushes you to go back to square one and start all over with a different approach.
-Since not many resources are involved, one can afford to start afresh with a better product design and outlook.
+With few resources involved, one can afford to start afresh with a better product design and outlook.

-4. The more features you integrate into your MVP, the better
+4. The more features you integrate into your MVP Examples, the better

 This is a shot in the dark.
 More parts might sound better on paper, but in reality, it just confuses the user more and might deviate constructive feedback.
 More options mean more usage of resources.
 You might have a problem figuring out where the exact problem lies based on the input, as the area for improvement might be anywhere then.